 Experience, ingenuity and an enthusiasm for our customers’ needs; these traits have guided us to engineer many industry firsts and innovations.
 Below is just a small sample of the numerous features that our engineering team have devised to make Ranger Tugs the most usable and fun boats on the water.

-An industry first, our patent pending Outboard Dinghy Lift allows a full-size RIB dinghy to be easily launched, retrieved and stowed.
+An industry first, our patented Outboard Dinghy Lift allows a full-size RIB dinghy to be easily launched, retrieved and stowed.
 An integrated winch in the cockpit allows for one-person operation.

 Building a 31-foot boat with a command bridge that is also trailerable is no simple task.
 To make this possible, our engineers created a retractable bridge that easily folds down for safe trailerablity.